This page contains affiliate links. Please read our disclosure for more info.

 Unfortunately, we had to leave Kyoto on 2 April, but we still saw beautiful sakura at the end of March and 1st of April.

-The first cherry blossom forecast for Kyoto in 2024 was published in late January 2024 and becomes more accurate in February and March.
+The first cherry blossom forecast for Kyoto in 2025 will be published in late January 2025 and it becomes more accurate in February and March.

 If you are travelling around Japan, you’ll also want to check the cherry blossom forecasts for different areas.